deepak7642/Streamlit-LLM-Hackathon/README.md

-- Programming language (Python): The entire Rework_AI JD Generator is implemented in Python, making use of various libraries and tools to handle data and interface with the HuggingFace model.
+- Programming language (Python): The entire JD Generator is implemented in Python, making use of various libraries and tools to handle data and interface with the HuggingFace model.